QuineDot/rust-learning/src/dyn-elision-trait-bounds.md

     const S_SCS: PhantomData<Box<dyn Single<'static> + 'static>> = Self::SCS;
 }
 ```

-*...however,* this inference only seems to take effect after the
-definition itself for elided trait object lifetimes, as demonstrated
+*...however,* it's really a free variable.
+Therefore, cases such
-by cases such as this being ambiguous:
+as this are considered ambiguous:
 ```rust
 #use core::marker::PhantomData;
 #trait Double<'a, 'b>: 'a + 'b + Send + Sync {}